-The Comprehensive School Site Safety Plan was developed for Foothill Technology High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
+The Comprehensive School Site Safety Plan was developed for El Camino High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
-The school's most recent school safety plan was reviewed and updated in October 2020.
-The safety plan was shared with school staff during a faculty meeting in December 2020.
+The school's most recent school safety plan was reviewed, updated, and shared with school staff in November 2020.